Ummah: Back to Mecca

 After the Muslim takeover of Mecca, membership in the ummah required a commitment to Islam.
-This happened as a result of Islam beginning to distinguish itself not just from Paganism but also Judaism and Christianity by emphasizing a model of community based on Abraham.
-The membership of the ummah was now based on two main principles; the first is to worship God alone and secondly, in order to worship God properly one must be in a guided community.
+This happened as a result of Islam beginning to distinguish itself not just from Paganism but also Judaism and Christianity by emphasizing a model of nation based on Abraham.
+The membership of the ummah was now based on two main principles; the first is to worship God alone and secondly, in order to worship God properly one must be in a guided nation.
 The essentials of the new society were the new relations between human beings and God and between human beings and one another.
 The society was held together by the Prophet.
 Feuding among Muslim clans was forbidden.
-Muhammad's community was designed to transform the world itself through action in the world.
+Muhammad's nation was designed to transform the world itself through action in the world.